rustaceanrob/blog3/src/content/blog/10-light-show/index.md

 For no reason at all, I decided to see what it was like to write embedded firmware with Rust.
 After watching some videos, I picked up a microbit:v2 microcontroller from SparkFun.
 With a board this popular, and especially because this board is typically used for education, the libraries available abstract away all of the scary logic with manipulating registers.
 The `microbit-v2` crate exposes a nice API, that essentially makes it no different from writing standard Rust code.

 Another project lead me to write a ChaCha20 stream-cipher implementation.
 All that you need to know is this structure can scramble up bytes to make them look psuedorandom.
 I used this to make the 25 LED pins flash randomly.
 The result is a random strobe light.

+Randomness generator with no on-board randomness support, not bad.

 ## The Code